bguru/ecart/README.md

 # ecart
-An E-commerce website created for my OOAD Lab which is created by modifying a template
+An E-commerce website created for my OOAD Lab made by modifying a template